nodejs/node/deps/uv/docs/src/dll.rst

 Shared library handling
 =======================

-libuv prodives cross platform utilities for loading shared libraries and retrieving symbols from them, using the following API.
+libuv provides cross platform utilities for loading shared libraries and retrieving symbols from them, using the following API.